Spread of COVID-19 in GuatemalaCurrent incidence in the week ending 06/07/2023: 6.1 new infections per 100,000 population

-|Body height||164 cm||149 cm|
+|Body height||164 cm||151 cm|

-|Weight||69.1 kg||60.6 kg|
+|Weight||69.1 kg||61.9 kg|

 |HIV / Aids||0.01%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 Medical suppliesMedical care provided by doctors and hospitals in Guatemala is below average compared to the world population.
-The country provides 0.6 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The country provides 0.4 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
-According to current information, about 15 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.
+According to current information, about 17 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.